 Indigent offenders (those who receive forms of public assistance, including, but not limited to, SSI, disability and Medicaid) may be eligible for state assistance to help pay the fee for a DIP.
 To find out more, please contact a DIP provider.

 Other questions about where to get help with a alcohol or other drug addiction issue can be directed to the OhioMHAS toll free bridge line at 1-877-275-6364.

-Please note that the DIP program will be available for submission of claims only through April 10, 2017.
+Please note that the DIP program will be available for the submission of SFY 2018 claims on July 1, 2017.